-While operating expenses have minimally fluctuated over the past ten years as explained previously, growing Turnpike traffic, the opening of expansion projects and the acquisition of the Beachline East Expressway, together with the toll indexing have resulted in a doubling of net revenues.
+The decrease in FY 2019 toll administrative charges reflects a temporary suspension of fees related to the delay in TOLL-BY-PLATE® invoice processing due to the transition to the new back office.
+While operating expenses have minimally fluctuated over the past ten years as explained previously, growing Turnpike traffic, the opening of expansion projects and the acquisition of the Beachline East Expressway, together with the toll indexing have resulted in a higher increase in net revenues from FY 2012 to FY 2021.